Günther Jauch: Vineyard owner

-Dispute about privacy
+Privacy dispute

 Jauch wanted to legally prohibit any type of media coverage in the preparation of his wedding in July 2006.
 The Landgericht Berlin granted him an interim injunction against the newspaper Bild and other publications of the Springer publishing house.
 The Kammergericht Berlin, however, decided against a prohibition of general media coverage in June 2006 due to his celebrity status.
 According to the judges, they were allowed to report about the date and place of the wedding.
-After the magazine Bunte published photos of the wedding and details about the ceremony, Thea Jauch went to court against the publishing house to demand damages and compensation for pain and suffering totalling 325,000 Euros.
-The Landgericht Hamburg awarded her only 25,000 Euros compensation in January 2008.
+After the magazine Bunte published photos of the wedding and details about the ceremony, Thea Jauch went to court against the publishing house to demand damages and compensation for pain and suffering totalling €325,000.
+The Landgericht Hamburg awarded her €25,000 in compensation in January 2008.
 The judgment was set aside by the Hanseatisches Oberlandesgericht in October 2008.
 As a public figure, interest in Jauch's wedding was legitimate, it said.
-An anew appeal was refused by the Federal Constitutional Court.
-The demand for damages by Jauch in a separate lawsuit was in vain as well.
+A fresh appeal was refused by the Federal Constitutional Court.
+A separate lawsuit for damages by Jauch was also dimsissed.

 The couple then went before the European Court of Human Rights to claim that the German justice system did not protect Jauch's right to privacy sufficiently and breached his right to protection of property, because they did not award him damages for the published photos.
 The court in Strasbourg affirmed the public's interest in his wedding and therefore, their claims were without cause.
 German justice had carefully weighed between the right to privacy and the freedom of the press, it said.
 The complaint was declared inadmissible.